Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of nucleated droplets in nematogenic films: Discussion

-Kinetic pathway of ordering from unstable to stable phase through spinodal coarsening in a deterministic GLdG framework is extensively studied \cite{zapgold2,denorlyeom2,subhsoumen,bhmeadd, bhatam}, where development of diffusive domains and late stage defect pair kinetics eventuate at much faster time scale compared to stochastic nucleation kinetics.
-In constrained circular confinement for deep and shallow quenches, texturing process proceeds via cusp formation, interfacial defect nucleation followed by defect shedding within the bulk nematic droplet that corresponds to complex growth laws \cite{absorey,wincurerey,wincurerey1}.
-When heated a nematic medium above superheating line, disordered isotropic domain coarsening leads to stable isotropic state \cite{chehamshe}.
-A comparison study of stochastic coarsening kinetics and domain growth with the present work is outside the scope of this article.
-While sampling of rare events avoiding heterogeneous nucleation on a temperature-controlled environment is a challenging task in experiments, we seek for novel measures to verify the presented claims.
+The kinetic pathway of ordering from an unstable isotropic phase to a stable nematic phase through spinodal decomposition and coarsening in a deterministic GLdG framework has been extensively studied\cite{bray,denorlyeom2,zapgold2,subhsoumen,bhmeadd,bhatam} in the past.
+In this case, the development of diffusive domains and late-stage defect pair kinetics (Porod law regime) take place at a much faster time scale compared to nucleation kinetics.
+When a nematic film is heated to a temperature above the superheating line, disordered isotropic domain coarsening leads to a stable isotropic state\cite{chehamshe}.
+A comparison of existing results for late-stage domain growth in these cases with those obtained from the stochastic GLdG framework considered here is outside the scope of the present study.
+Also, electrokinetic\cite{olavmool} and flexoelectric effects\cite{bardur} as well as coupling of the orientation tensor to a hydrodynamic flow field\cite{beredw} for a thermal system can be considered in the future.
+Other choices for describing biaxial order\cite{bezan} may be explored in future investigations.
+Experimental verification of the results reported here would be welcome, although avoiding heterogeneous nucleation when sampling rare events in a narrow temperature window is a challenging task.